StephenFerrari14/ApiCheckerPy/README.md

 # ApiCheckerPy
-A Python script that takes a text file or requests and outputs responses.
-Mainly used for health checks and adding other features.
+A Python script that takes a text file of requests and outputs responses.
+Mainly used for service API health checks.
+Will be adding other features.

-requests needs to be installed to use this script for now.
+Python module requests needs to be installed to use this script for now.
 $ pip install requests